Execution limits

 Example

-CPU time Number of milliseconds that flows spend executing on engine worker threads.
-Flows which exceed CPU time limits may use highly nested child flow structures with nested iteration cards such as For Each, Map, or Reduce.
-Deeply nested iteration cards can cause the number of executions to grow exponentially.
+Flows that exceed CPU time limits may use highly nested child flow structures with nested iteration cards, such as For Each, Map, or Reduce.

 Helper flows